Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 # Why GraphQL?

-So what does the perfect API looks like?
+What does the perfect API look like?
-It should be efficient, fast and easy to use for our users and it should be equally efficient, fast and easy to develop for us.
+It should be efficient, fast and easy to use for our users and it should be equally efficient, fast and easy for us to develop.

 To be fast and efficient we need to carefully choose the data that we return from our API.
 If we return data that the user does not use or need we are not as efficient as we could be.